 Cordyceps Militaris Mushroom: Bad for Insects, Good for Us!

-At Mushroom Revival, our farm focuses on cultivating cordyceps militaris mushroom.
-We love this species for its relatively easy cultivation, its unique shape & color, and its impressive health benefits.
-While cordyceps fungi are carnivorous, we are able to cultivate them on a vegan substrate.
-No bugs are used in our facility, and we use all organic ingredients.
-For accessible, high quality cordyceps, check out our tinctures.
+While we love this species of mushroom for its relatively easy cultivation, its unique shape and color, and its impressive health benefits, however, we do not love its carnivorous habit.
+So, we are able to cultivate them on a vegan substrate.
+No bugs are used in our facility.
+Instead, we use all certified organic and vegan ingredients.

 Cordyceps: Weird, Wonderful, and Ready to Help You